Skip to content

 Long-running handler (task=True)

 When the underlying work is long-running (task=True in the dependency graph), the handler returns a JobProxy instead of a value.
-The framework parks the proxy in _A2A_TASK_STORE and responds to the inbound tasks/send immediately with state=working and a fresh task id.
+The framework parks the proxy in the A2A task store and responds to the inbound tasks/send immediately with state=working and a fresh task id.
 Subsequent tasks/get and tasks/cancel calls operate on the parked proxy via the underlying MeshJob lifecycle.

 import json